spidernet-io/cni-plugins/docs/develop/Design.md

 - `log_options`: Log configuration.
 By default, the log level is `Debug`, and the log_file path is `/var/log/meta-plugins/veth.log`.
 - `rp_filter`: Set the `rp_filter` parameter of the host, List of available value: `0,1,2`.
 Default value is `2`.
 - `mac_preifx`: It's the unified mac address prefix, Length is 4 hex digits.
 Input format like: "1a:2b".
 If it's be empty, it's means disable this feature.
+- `only_op_mac`: If you only want to update the mac address of the NIC is created by Main CNI and nothing else, you should set it to 'true'.
+By default, which is false.
+Note: this only works when `mac_preifx` isn't empty.

 ## Router Plugin